 Inventories are measured at cost, either as purchasing cost or production cost.
-They are recognised as an expense amounting to CHF 1528 thousand (previous year: CHF 1235 thousand) under cost of goods sold.
-Inventories comprise mainly trading goods (slip scanners and mouse scanners).
+They are recognised as an expense when the related revenue has been realised.
+In the period under review, total expenses amounting to CHF 1188 thousand (previous year: CHF 1528 thousand) has been recorded under cost of goods sold.
+Inventories comprise mainly trading goods (photo TANs, slip scanners and mouse scanners).